MFR6340/theenglishextension.org/young-world-4/unit-2: fascinating animal facts.md

 <img src="https://imgur.com/0oemAkn.png" width="25%" />

 This amazing bird flew 144,840km in his migration from Tierra del Fuego to the Canadian Arctic.
-And he did it again and again, back and forth for 20 years, making his journey longer than the distance to the moon.
-(Lexile 1150L)
+And he did it again and again, back and forth for 20 years, making his journey longer than the distance to the moonsummary here.
+(Llexile 1150L)
 ***Teachers: Lessons plans are available for this unit.
 Please contact us to receive a copy.***

 <a href="https://www.bookdepository.com/Moonbird-Phillip-Hoose/9780374304683?ref=grid-view&qid=1665929598174&sr=1-1" rel="nofollow"> Buy on BookDepository</a>